5. Controllers

 Click: Merge pull request, then: Confirm merge to merge the changes into main.
 You should see the following:

-- Out feature branch
+- The feature branch

 - Local